WebDollar/argon2-gpu/README.md

 ## Performance

-The CUDA implementation can reach about 40-60 GiB/s (divide by time cost * memory cost to get hashes per second) on an NVIDIA Tesla K20X.
+The CUDA implementation can reach about 40-60 GiB/s (divide by time cost * memory cost  * 1024 B to get hashes per second) on an NVIDIA Tesla K20X.
 For comparison, a fast Intel Xeon processor can only reach about 10 GiB/s.

 ## CUDA kernel variants